Graduate College of Education

 - Instructional Technologies, for personnel in schools, instructional materials centers, and industry.

 The most common class is the lecture-discussion; there also are many seminars, workshops, clinical courses with individual attention, supervised internship and field experiences, and individually planned field studies and theses.
 For those students in teacher education, courses emphasize the relationship between school practice and findings from educational research and the psychological and social foundations of education.
-For those students with human service and/or professional development goals, courses emphasize the interrelationship between the concepts and research underlying the discipline or field of endeavor and the acquisition of professional roles through directed practice experiences.
-Requirements of most programs, except for internships, can be met through late afternoon, evening, and summer courses.
+For those students with human service and professional development goals, courses emphasize the interrelationship between the concepts and research underlying the discipline or field of endeavor and the acquisition of professional roles through directed practice experiences.
+Requirements for most programs, except for internships, can be met through late afternoon, evening, and summer courses.

 The Education Advising Community Hub (T.E.A.C.H.) in Burk Hall 311 offers advisors who can provide services such as general education advising, light major planning, probation advising, petition consolation, resume/cover letter help, and graduation application assistance.
 Our space offers computer terminals as well as open study areas.
 No printing currently available.
 The Cahill Learning Resources and Media Lab in Burk Hall 319 is available to all GCOE students for quiet study, EdTPA equipment and training, assessment material, CSET/CBEST/RICA test preparation material, computer terminals, and printing.
 Candidates seeking teaching credentials may go directly to the Credential and Graduate Services Center, BH 244 for credential application and processing information.
 Students should confer with their advisor frequently to develop and maintain a working relationship based on direct acquaintance.
 These conferences, along with formal records, help to provide a basis for planning and assessing student programs.